 J. Smith-Cameron was born in Louisville, Kentucky, United States, on September 7, 1957, is an American actress.
 Young J. Smith-Cameron began her acting career in theatre.
 She made her big screen debut in drama film Gal Young Un (1979) in role as Elly.
 She got her television debut in CBS soap opera Guiding Light (1984-1985) in role as Nancy Ferris.
-J. Smith's breakthrough performance came as Janet Talbot in SundanceTV drama series Rectify (2013-2016).
+J. Smith breakthrough performance came as Janet Talbot in SundanceTV drama series Rectify (2013-2016).
 She landed her Broadway debut in a play "Crimes of the Heart" (1982) in role as Babe Botrelle, at John Golden Theatre.

-J. Smith-Cameron's height is 5' 6" іn fееt аnd іnсhеѕ or 167.5 іn cеntіmеtrеѕ, her weight is 125.5 іn pоunds or 57 іn kіlоgrаmѕ.
-She is 67 years old.
+J. Smith-Cameron height is 5' 6" іn fееt аnd іnсhеѕ or 167.5 іn cеntіmеtrеѕ, her weight is 125.5 іn pоunds or 57 іn kіlоgrаmѕ.
+Her body measurements are bust-waist-hip 34-26-37 in inches or 86.5-66-94 in cеntіmеtrеѕ, her bra size is 34B with cup size B. She is 67 years old.
 Her net worth is around 3 million dollars.
-J. Smith-Cameron body measurements are bust-waist-hip 34-26-37 in inches or 86.5-66-94 in cеntіmеtrеѕ, her bra size is 34B with cup size B.

 September 7, 1957